 The first injury occurred when one worker slipped while carrying some tools up a ladder and fell onto his back.
 He managed to escape with only minor scrapes, but it still hurt like heck!

 Next was an incident involving power tools; one team member accidentally cut himself while using an electric saw and ended up needing stitches.
 Luckily, he escaped with just three little ones along his arm!

 Thirdly, came another tool-related mishap; this time someone dropped a hammer on their foot – ouch!
 They had bruised toes for days after that one!

 Fourth on the list of unfortunate incidents happened when a nail gun malfunctioned and shot out multiple nails at once; luckily none of them hit anyone directly, but they did cause quite an uproar among everyone present.

-Fifthly we have another slip-up (literally!) – this time somebody stepped off their ladder too soon and tumbled right down into some wet cement – not fun at all…but thankfully they emerged unscathed aside from being covered head to toe in grey sludge!
+Fifthly, we have another slip-up (literally!) – this time somebody stepped off their ladder too soon and tumbled right down into some wet cement – not fun at all…but thankfully they emerged unscathed aside from being covered head to toe in gray sludge!

 Lastly there was yet another tool related problem; this time someone managed to jam their drill bit into wood so tightly that it simply couldn’t be removed no matter how hard they tried – eventually they opted for plan B which involved chiseling around it until finally managing to free the poor thing from its wooden prison cell!

 All in all, these construction-related work injuries taught us an important lesson: always remember safety first even if you’re feeling pressed for time!
 This is why construction workers would greatly benefit from having workers compensation.

 The following are seven common construction injuries that will help you consider getting workers comp insurance coverage sooner rather than later.